 Of course, everybody’s skin is different.
 But the good thing about HA is that it helps all people, whether they have dry, oily or combination complexions.
 "Since dehydrated skin is a condition that can occur in any skin type, we can all benefit from using products with hyaluronic acid," Dana Murray, a licensed esthetician and Babe & Beauty blogger, tells Lively.
 "Skin that becomes dehydrated — meaning lack of water — often tries to overcompensate to 'fix' itself by overproducing oil which can lead to breakouts, greasy-yet-tight-feeling skin and accentuated fine lines."

-Just one gram of hyaluronic acid can hold up to six liters of water.
-Keep an eye for it next time you’re looking to expand your current skincare product lineup.
+Just 1g of hyaluronic acid can hold up to six liters of water, studies have found.
+Keep an eye for it next time you're looking to expand your current skincare product lineup.

 From face masks and lotions to lip gels and hydrating mists, the super-substance is available in a wide range of products.